 Long-term incentives (LTI) are designed to reward, motivate and align employees' interests with that of shareholders.
 It is intended to retain key executives and employees, drive longer term business priorities and shareholder value creation.
-The long-term incentives are granted in the form of restricted shares with reference to the desired remuneration structure target and valued based on the Monte Carlo Model and Discounted Cash Flow Model.
+The long-term incentives are granted in the form of restricted shares under the Singapore Post Restricted Share Plan 2013 (the "SingPost Restricted Share Plan") with reference to the desired remuneration structure target and valued based on the Monte Carlo Model and Discounted Cash Flow Model.
 There are two types of LTI awards - the Restricted Share Award (RSA) and Performance Share Award (PSA).
 The RSA is granted to a broader group of executives and critical talents, whereas the PSA is granted to senior Management to reinforce the delivery of shareholder returns.
 A greater portion of the remuneration for the senior Management is delivered in long-term incentives to ensure alignment with shareholders' interests.
 Details of the LTI awards can be found in the "Directors' Statement" section of the Annual Report.